JetBrains/jewel/README.md

 | 2023.1 or older              | **Not supported**    |

 > [!CAUTION]
-> In the IntelliJ Platform 2024.1, in order to be able to use Jewel, you need to shadow both Jewel and Compose, due to
+> In the IntelliJ Platform 2024.1, to be able to use Jewel, you need to shadow both Jewel and Compose, due to
 > potential clashes with the versions bundled in the platform.
 You can use the
 > [Package Search plugin](https://github.com/JetBrains/package-search-intellij-plugin) as a reference on how to do it.